[MARMAM] Ocean Sciences top predator session

 Daniel Palacios, Oregon State University, daniel.palacios at oregonstate.edu <mailto:daniel.palacios at oregonstate.edu>

-Title: IS001.
-Advances in approaches to monitoring the occurrence, distribution, behavior, and ecology of top predators
+Title: Advances in the ecology, behavior, physiology, or conservation of marine top predators

 -------------- next part --------------